Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `PSA_KEY_TYPE_ECC_KEY_PAIR(…)`, `PSA_KEY_TYPE_DH_KEY_PAIR(…)`: $m$ bytes, where the bit-size of the key $n$ satisfies $8 (m-1) < n \le 8 m$.
 * `PSA_KEY_TYPE_RSA_KEY_PAIR`: an implementation-defined length.
 A future version of this specification may specify a length.
 * Other key types: not applicable.

+See [“Open questions around cooked key derivation”](#open-questions-around-cooked-key-derivation) for some points that may not be fully settled.

 #### Key agreement